metaplex-foundation/digital-asset-rpc-infrastructure/README.md

 chmod
 ./dowload-programs.sh
 ```
 This script grabs all the code for these programs and compiles it, and chucks it into your programs folder.
+Go grab some coffe because this will take a while/

 We use ``docker-compose`` on some systems its ``docker compose``.